Awale-Abdi/ETL-SQL-Pipeline-with-Power-Query-and-Cloud/README.md

 This repository showcases an end-to-end **cloud-based ETL and SQL analytics pipeline** developed as a **team project** during my Master's in Business Analytics.
 As **project lead**, I designed the relational database schema, provisioned the cloud infrastructure, developed all SQL code, and oversaw the end-to-end analytical workflow.
 The project processed over **2 million H1B Labor Condition Application (LCA)** records to support labor market analysis and executive reporting.

-Although the project uses **U.S. H1B labor certification data** as its case study, the techniques demonstrated such as **ETL development, relational database design, SQL analytics, cloud database deployment, data modeling, and executive reporting** are broadly transferable across business intelligence, data engineering, analytics, finance, healthcare, operations, and other data-driven domains.
+Although the project uses U.S. H1B labor certification data as its case study, the techniques demonstrated such as ETL development, relational database design, SQL analytics, cloud database deployment, data modeling, and executive reporting are broadly transferable across business intelligence, data engineering, finance, operations, supply chain, marketing, retail, healthcare, insurance, manufacturing, consulting, human resources, workforce analytics, and other data-driven domains.

 Using **Power Query Editor**, **MySQL Workbench**, and a **cloud-hosted Azure MySQL database**, the project transformed four large raw datasets into a normalized relational database capable of supporting scalable SQL analysis and efficient querying.